-OSHA Standard: 1926,400, .404 and industry best practices
+OSHA Standard: 1926.52, .101 & industry best practices

-Electrical: Electrocution Awareness
+Electrocution Awareness

-Electrocution is part of the Fatal 4 training in the construction industry for all workers.
+Electrocution Awareness is part of the OSHA Fatal 4 training for all workers in the construction industry.
 This training helps the learner understand and identify potential electrical dangers while on a construction jobsite.

-Learners will explore ways to stay safe and aware of electrocution hazards, the difference between shock and electrocution, and safety controls around electricity.
+Learners will explore ways to stay safe and become more self-aware of electrocution hazards, the difference between shock and electrocution, and safety controls around electricity.
 Overhead powerline safety, damaged equipment, and cords are also discussed in detail.

-An interactive experience is included where learners will explore a construction jobsite and identify various electrical hazards.
+An interactive experience is included where learners will explore a construction jobsite and identify potential electrocution hazards.